cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     Make sure you modify the example above with a unique name as well as the correct cluster's namespace and labels (we are using `cluster-example`).

+!!!
+Important
+    Label `postgresql`, used in previous versions of this document, is deprecated and will be removed in the future.
+Please use the label `cnpg.io/cluster` instead to select the instances.

 ### Predefined set of metrics

 Every PostgreSQL instance exporter automatically exposes a set of predefined